-10 CSR 10-5.385 Control of Heavy Duty Diesel Vehicle Idling Emissions on public roadways.
+10 CSR 10-5.385 Control of Heavy Duty Diesel Vehicle Idling Emissions

-PURPOSE: The purpose of this rule is to implement restrictions on the idling of heavy duty diesel vehicles in the St. Louis Ozone Nonattainment Area.
-The evidence supporting the need for this rule, per section 536.016, RSMo, is the federally approved 2007 Revision of the State Implementation Plan for the St. Louis Eight (8)-Hour Ozone Nonattainment Area.
+PURPOSE: The purpose of this rulemaking is to implement restrictions on the idling of heavy duty diesel vehicles in the St. Louis Ozone Nonattainment Area.
+The evidence supporting the need for this proposed rulemaking, per section 536.016, RSMo, is the federally approved 2007 Revision of the State Implementation Plan for the St. Louis Eight (8)-Hour Ozone Nonattainment Area.

-- (A) This regulation applies throughout St. Louis City and Franklin, Jefferson, St. Charles, and St. Louis Counties. - (B) This regulation applies to owners or operators of commercial, public, and institutional heavy duty diesel vehicles that are designed to operate on public streets and highways, whether or not the vehicles are operated

-- (C) This regulation applies to owners or operators of load/unload locations where commercial, public, and institutional heavy duty diesel vehicles load or unload passengers. - (D) Passenger vehicles as defined in subsection (2)(H) of this rule are exempt from this rule.
+- (A) This regulation applies throughout St. Louis City and Franklin, Jefferson, St. Charles, and St. Louis Counties. - (B) This regulation applies to owners or operators of commercial, public and institutional heavy duty diesel vehicles that are designed to operate on public streets and highways, whether or not the vehicles are operated on public roadways. - (C) Passenger vehicles as defined in subsection (2)(H) of this rule are exempt from this rule.

 - (A) Auxiliary Power Unit (APU)-An integrated system that- - 1.
 Provides heat, air conditioning, engine warming, or electricity to components on a heavy duty vehicle; and - 2.
-Is certified by the administrator under part 89 of title 40, Code of Federal Regulations (or any successor regulation), as meeting applicable emissions standards. - (B) Commercial Vehicle-Any motor vehicle, other than a passenger vehicle, and any trailer, semitrailer, or pole trailer drawn by such motor vehicle, that is designed, used, and maintained for the transportation of persons or property for hire, compensation, profit, or in the furtherance of a commercial enterprise. - (C) Gross Vehicle Weight Rating (GVWR)-The value specified by the manufacturer as the maximum design loaded weight of a single vehicle. - (D) Heavy Duty Diesel Vehicle-A vehicle that- - 1.
+Is certified by the administrator under part 89 of title 40, Code of Federal Regulations (or any successor regulation), as meeting applicable emissions standards. - (B) Commercial Vehicle-Any motor vehicle, other than a passenger vehicle, and any

+- trailer, semitrailer, or pole trailer drawn by such motor vehicle, that is designed, used and maintained for the transportation of persons or property for hire, compensation, profit or in the furtherance of a commercial enterprise. - (C) Gross Vehicle Weight Rating (GVWR)-The value specified by the manufacturer as the maximum design loaded weight of a single vehicle. - (D) Heavy Duty Diesel Vehicle-A vehicle that- - 1.
 Has a gross vehicle weight rating greater than ten thousand pounds (10,000 lbs.); - 2.
 Is powered by a diesel engine; and - 3.
-Is designed primarily for transporting persons or property on a public street or highway. - (E) Idling-The operation of an engine where the engine is not engaged in gear. - (F) Institutional Vehicles-Any motor vehicle, other than a passenger vehicle, and any trailer, semitrailer, or pole trailer drawn by such a motor vehicle, that is designed, used, and maintained for the transportation of persons or property for an establishment, foundation, society, or the like, devoted to the promotion of a particular cause or program especially one of a public, educational, or charitable character. - (G) Load/Unload Locations-Distribution centers, warehouses, retail stores, railroad facilities, ports, and any other sites where heavy duty diesel vehicles may idle their engines while waiting to load or unload. - (H) Passenger Vehicle-Every motor vehicle, except motorcycles, motor-driven cycles,

-- and ambulances, designed for carrying ten (10) passengers or less and used for the transportation of persons. - (I) Public Vehicles-Any motor vehicle, other than a passenger vehicle, and any trailer, semitrailer, or pole trailer drawn by such a motor vehicle, which is designed, used, and maintained for the transportation of persons or property at the public expense and under public control. - (J) Definitions of certain terms specified in this rule, other than those defined in this rule section, may be found in 10 CSR 10-6.020.
+Is designed primarily for transporting persons or property on a public street or highway. - (E) Idling-The operation of an engine where the engine is not engaged in gear. - (F) Institutional Vehicles-Any motor vehicle, other than a passenger vehicle, and any trailer, semitrailer, or pole trailer drawn by such a motor vehicle, that is designed, used, and maintained for the transportation of persons or property for an establishment, foundation, society, or the like, devoted to the promotion of a particular cause or program especially one of a public, educational, or charitable character. - (G) Load/Unload Locations-Distribution centers, warehouses, retail stores, railroad facilities, ports, and any other sites where heavy duty diesel vehicles may idle their engines while waiting to load or unload. - (H) Passenger Vehicle-Every motor vehicle, except motorcycles, motor-driven cycles, and ambulances, designed for carrying ten (10) passengers or less and used for the transportation of persons. - (I) Public Vehicles-Any motor vehicle, other than a passenger vehicle, and any trailer, semitrailer, or pole trailer drawn by such a motor vehicle, which is designed, used, and maintained for the transportation of persons or property at the public expense and under public control. - (J) Definitions of certain terms specified in this rule, other than those defined in this rule section, may be found in 10 CSR 10-6.020.